How to integrate Workable MCP with CrewAI

 Get Background Check PackagesTool to retrieve a list of available background check packages from a specified provider.

-Get Background Check ProvidersTool to retrieve a list of available background check providers.
+Get Background Check ProvidersRetrieves a list of background check providers integrated with your Workable account.

-Get CandidatesTool to retrieve a list of all candidates across jobs.
+Get CandidatesRetrieve a list of candidates across all jobs in the organization.

-Get EventsTool to retrieve a collection of events scheduled in the account.
+Get EventsRetrieve a collection of scheduled events (calls, interviews, meetings) from the Workable account.

-Get JobsTool to retrieve a list of jobs from your workable account.
+Get JobsRetrieves a paginated list of jobs from your Workable account.

 Get Legal EntitiesTool to retrieve a collection of your account legal entities.